-Services such as Western Union and MoneyGram allow the customer to send cash directly to the casino, sportsbook or poker room of their choice.
+Services such as MoneyGram allow the customer to send cash directly to the casino, sportsbook or poker room of their choice.
 This way of transferring money to and from gambling websites usually costs more than using cards, and is slower, but money transfer withdrawals are generally faster than check withdrawals, and you don't have to wonder whether your card will work or not.

 I've followed a couple of the most popular poker, casino and betting site forums closely.
 It seems like the use of money transfer services is on the rise as card deposits are being less and less successful, but I have no statistics to prove this.
-Either way, you can essentially use your credit card (the very same that might have been declined at a gambling website!) to deposit to your Western Union or Moneygram account online, and then transfer money to a gambling site through that account, so using these services is fairly convenient.
+Either way, you can essentially use your credit card (the very same that might have been declined at a gambling website!) to deposit to your Moneygram account online, and then transfer money to a gambling site through that account, so using these services is fairly convenient.

 In rare instances (and offshore US gaming sites rarely advertise this option), you're allowed to move money to and from the site via bank wire.